 Others start earlier than I do, Ben Lathrop, that's Hepcat, is concentrating on vampires this year.
 Charrl's, Charlie Fleming, Screamzine channel is horror 24-7-365 and is available on ROKU.
 I am especially digging the "Gravebit" series on the Screamzine channel.

 But what I am doing for Halloween?
 Well, I've decided to publish a couple more Crawlspace scenarios.
 Since I am off on Halloween night, I plan on doing a porch production complete with American-made chocolates, like Boyer's (I really do like butterscotch and peanut butter cups) and B&W movies for the hordes of uncultured kids these days.
 A bit more privately, I intend on indulging in some movies just for Peryton and me, maybe Caed or Batman when they stop in over the next few weeks.
-Here's the selection I am thinking of for this year done in countdown fashion for drama:
+Here's the selection I am thinking of for this year done in countdown fashion for drama:10.
+Blackula ('72)- moving from Hammer Horror films that I did last year into the exploitive 70s.

 9. Frankenstein 1970 ('58 actually) - don't let anybody fool you, the 70s have no exclusive deal on exploitative horror flix.